OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

  <img src="phoenix.jpg" width="150" height="150">
 </p>

 The list of android-like robots being developed at this time has become extensive and too long to include here.
 However, two android-like robots recently seen in the press are the Figure01 from Figure AI and the NVIDIA Groot.
+Again, such models are orders of magnitude more expensive than the total $100- $200 cost of the PetitCat project.

 <p align="center">
  <img src="figure01.jpg" width="150" height="150">